GET A 15% OFF COUPON CODE FOR MY SHOP WHEN YOU SUBSCRIBE!

 • Around the Room Search

 Students spend a lot of time in their seats.
 Hence, it is nice to get them up and moving.
 Since they love to talk, it is great to build in social aspects.
 Here, students can partner up.
 Then, they can walk around the classroom, building, or playground.
 Students will then select two items or objects.
-Each student will then compare and contrast the two items using compare and contrast worksheets.
-Students will have a blast practicing compare and contrast while walking around!
+Each student will then compare and contrast the two items using compare-and-contrast worksheets.
+Students will have a blast practicing compare-and-contrast while walking around!
+You can also use compare-and-contrast anchor charts on a bulletin board.
+This set of reading skills anchor charts includes several visuals for comparing and contrasting.

 • Compare and Contrast Task Cards

-As students are ready to work in a small group or with a partner, task cards are a great way to keep everyone focused and engaged.
-In order to practice identifying if items are being compared or contrasted, students can read a situation.
-For instance, a task card may read: Monday is at the start of the week while Friday is at the end of the week.
-Then, the students will discuss if they think the days of the week are being compared or contrasted.
+When students are ready to work in small groups or with a partner, task cards are a great way to keep everyone focused and engaged.
+To practice identifying whether items are being compared or contrasted, students can read a situation.
+For instance, a task card may read: Monday is at the start of the week, while Friday is at the end of the week.
+Then the students will discuss whether the days of the week are being compared or contrasted.
 Even better, push students to discuss why they think that!
 That aspect can be so powerful!

-Compare and contrast can be such a fun skill to practice!
-Whether using compare and contrast worksheets, task cards, or pictures, students will be so focused and engaged in the lessons.
-Students will be thankful for all of the practice since this will be a skill used throughout life!
+Comparing and contrasting can be such a fun skill to practice!
+Whether using compare-and-contrast worksheets, task cards, or pictures, students will be highly focused and engaged in the lessons.
+Students will be thankful for all the practice, since this skill will be used throughout life!

-If you do not want to miss any of the upcoming lessons, join my email list to be notified of all the interactive lessons coming up!
+If you do not want to miss any upcoming lessons, join my email list to be notified of all interactive lessons!
 By joining the email list, you will also receive a FREE Making Inferences resource for blog exclusive subscribers!

 I am Kirsten Tulsian, an elementary educator with 18 years of experience as a teacher and counselor.
 My passion lies in empowering students to discover their inherent brilliance through the use of engaging, rigorous, and meaningful activities.
 I look forward to connecting with you!